manasa-nagesh/demo-workshop/README.md

 # demo-workshop
-This is a demo for workshop
+This is a demo for workshop.<br>It was held in computer center